-Related article: Porto sights and activities
+Related article: Top 10 Porto

 At a minimum, it takes two full days of sightseeing to discover Porto.
 The first day would explore the historic centre (Se district), the Baixa district and Ribeira district, and could include a short boat cruise along the Douro River.
 The second day would visit Vila Nova de Gaia (on the southern banks of the Douro river) and the Foz district, and could include a tour of the Port cellars and Port tasting.

 The evening could be spent in the lively restaurants of the Ribeira district, or for a more party-focused night, head to the bars and clubs close to the university and the Rua Galeria de Paris (affectionally, known as bar street!).

 Note: One day is not enough time to visit Porto, and we always recommended at least two days.

 Related article: Two days in Porto.

 Porto is situated in a region of rich history, stunning scenery and glorious beaches.
 Surrounding Porto are numerous enjoyable day trips, and these excursions can transform Porto into a wonderful destination for a week-long holiday.